Keep the Cover Closed ~ Sage Advice (revised edition)

 interpreted in expectation

-of what is in the pot
+of what is in the pot,

 and what killings for profits

-thy can make
+they can make

-at the expense of your inheritance.
+of your inheritance.

 II